ebeneliason/easy-pattern/README.md

 }
 ```

 `BitPattern` is included when you import `EasyPattern` so you can use it at your convenience.
-You can also include an alpha channel for your pattern. `BitPattern` automatically swizzles the
+You can also specify
+an optional alpha channel. `BitPattern` automatically swizzles the inputs, so you can place the pattern and its
-inputs, enabling you to place the pattern and its alpha channel side by side in a compact and legible
-format, like so:
+alpha channel side-by-side in a compact and legible format, like so:

 ```lua
 EasyPattern {